 Trump should probably be viewed as a new stage of this decline of American republic (which for a long time is neither democracy not a republic, but a warmongering empire, a new social system of "inverted totalitarism" as Sheldon Wolin called it ).
-Some trapping of previous "New Deal style" democracy remained, but most of New deal achievement such as using trade unions as countervailing social force to check the greed of capital owners was perverted.
+Some trapping of previous "New Deal style" democracy remained, but most of New Deal achievement such as using trade unions as countervailing social force to check the greed of capital owners was perverted.
 During elections Trump used to have anti-globalization inclinations -- anathema to neoliberals -- and that's why he was so viciously attacked after he has won; but those inclinations almost completely disappeared after the election.
-Trumpism which sometimes is defined as "economic nationalism" includes the following (partially intersecting) elements which are anathema to classic neoliberalism:
+Trumpism which sometimes is defined as "economic nationalism" (or national neoliberalism, if you wish ;-) includes the following (partially intersecting) elements which are anathema to classic neoliberalism:

 The country now resembles military camp with war propaganda on all major TV channel and newspapers broadcasted 24 x7.
-But the cost of "guns instead of butter" policies are growing: the cost of post 9/11 War project approaches $5.6 trillion.
-Stolen from ordinary Americans under false pretences (As President Eisenhower noted "Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and are not clothed."
-If even small part of those funds were invested within the country we would have high speed tail between all major cities, or at lease might not be having such frequent deadly crashes of Amtrak trains.
-Among other useful things like better roads, bridges and airports.
+But the cost of "guns instead of butter" policies are growing: the cost of post 9/11 War project approaches $5.6 trillion. those trillions were stolen from ordinary Americans under false pretences (As President Eisenhower noted "Every gun that is made, every warship launched, every rocket fired signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and are not clothed."
+If even small part of those funds were invested within the country we would have high speed trains between all major cities, or at least might not be having frequent deadly crashes of Amtrak trains.
+Among other useful things like better roads, more fuel efficient cars, more and better bridges and airports.

-Still the New Deal remain the most humane form of capitalism invented and our analysis of neoliberalism has distinct New Deal capitalism bias.
+Still the New Deal remain the most humane form of capitalism invented, and our analysis of neoliberalism has distinct "pro New Deal capitalism" bias.
 But we need to understand that the restoration of the New Deal capitalism looks impossible because the social base of it -- the alliance of corporate management and trade union leaders, was destroyed due to the defection of corporate managers to the side of capital owners.
-This realignment of political power makes possible the restoration of the rule of the financial oligarchy, which happened in late 1980th.
+This realignment of political power made possible the restoration of the rule of the financial oligarchy, which happened in the USA in late 1980th.

-The new coalition of anti-globalization forces that emerged during Trump election campaign is still pretty amorphic political force and is unable to force changes in the society, as easy emasculation of President Trump by the deep state proved to all of us. but hopefully it will grow and became better organized politically whether within the Republican Party of outside of it.
+The new coalition of anti-globalization forces that emerged during Trump election campaign is still pretty amophic political force and is unable to force changes in the society, as easy emasculation of President Trump by the Deep State proved to all of us.
+But hopefully it will grow and became better organized politically whether within the Republican Party of outside of it.

 ...
 Such an [neoliberal] economy kills.
 How can it be that it is not a news item when an elderly homeless person dies of exposure, but it is news when the stock market loses two points?
 This is a case of exclusion.
 Can we continue to stand by when food is thrown away while people are starving?
 This is a case of inequality.
 Today everything comes under the laws of competition and the survival of the fittest, where the powerful feed upon the powerless.
 As a consequence, masses of people find themselves excluded and marginalized: without work, without possibilities, without any means of escape.